 It is possible to do a quick and dirty, one box keyword search of the contents of the MSU Libraries' web site, starting at the top left of the Libraries' home page.
 The results will be sorted into several categories to follow up on: articles from journals, books/media from our online catalog, databases, library research guides like this one, other.
 To do a more traditional search, read on.

 Use Books and Media (online catalog).Search by author, title of a specific book or periodical, keyword(s) that might be found in a book title, subject heading, or call number.

 Author search uses last name, first name, for personal authors.
 Organizations, corporations, companies may also be authors.
 Sometimes the best entries for publications put out by English record, historical, archival, or archaeological societies/organizations are found by doing a search for the society/organization as the author.

 Examples: Tabuteau, Emily.
 Bedfordshire Historical Record Society.

-Title search never uses a, an, or the as the first word, but do include these words if they occur later in the title.
+Title search does not use a, an, or the as the first word, but do include these words if they occur later in the title.

 Examples: Transfers of Property in Eleventh-Century Norman Law.
 Journal of Medieval and Early Modern Studies.

 Keyword search uses words that you hope to find in book titles.
 The computer searches for the keywords anywhere in the catalog entry.
 As a result, keyword searches usually retrieve more results than title or subject heading searches and there may be many false drops.

 "And" is understood between the words, whether you include it or not.
 Asterisk (*) finds one or more letters after it; use it to find singular or plurals, other word endings, or more words following.
 Boolean logic using parentheses () to form sets can be used to execute complex search strategies.